bu-ist/bu-navigation/readme.txt

 5. The same drag and drop view is available to move pages while editing them

 == Changelog ==

+= 1.3.0 =

+* Moves core methods to a Composer package that is then imported back into the plugin.
+This is to allow for other plugins to also import the core data and widget code.
+* Uses a new namespace for the core data methods.
+* Global stubs for the namespaced functions are still available for functions that are in use outside of the plugin.
+If a function doesn't appear to be in use outside of the plugin, the global function was removed.

 = 1.2.24 =